 Flamboyant blooms and a sensational fragrance make the oriental lily instantly recognisable.
 From tall tree lilies to short ground cover lilies, there’s one to suit every garden.
 The large exotic blooms are surprisingly easy to grow.
 To avoid pollen stains try double-flowered Lily ‘China Girl’ which is completely pollen free.
 These stars of the summer border are best grown in containers, waiting in the wings until their big moment.
 Move them to centre stage as their blooms begin to open and then return them backstage as they fade.

 Tuberous begonias are the most glamorous bulbs for adding a bright colour accent to shady patios.
 They produce beautiful flowers over an incredibly long period, from summer all the way through to the first frosts in November.
-These are perfect candidates for a window box or hanging basket - choose a fragrant variety such as Begonia ‘Fragrant Fountains’ to hang close to doorways where you can appreciate them at their best.
+These are perfect candidates for a window box or hanging basket - choose a fragrant variety such as Begonia ‘Fragrant Falls Improved’ to hang close to doorways where you can appreciate them at their best.

 These flamboyant summer bulbs were considered a bit old fashioned, but modern hybrids have brought the gladiolus bang up to date.
 Take a look at the bright colours and ruffled blooms of Gladiolus ‘Tango’.
 Their majestic flower stems look fabulous at the back of a border - even better in a vase indoors!
 If elegant simplicity is more your style, try growing the exquisite species Gladiolus murielae.